Stay up to date with notifications from The Independent

 Your support helps us to tell the story

-The Independent is trusted by 27 million Americans from across the entire political spectrum every month.
-Unlike many other quality news outlets, we choose not to lock you out of our reporting and analysis with paywalls.
-But quality journalism must still be paid for.
+The Independent is trusted by Americans across the entire political spectrum.
+And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
+We believe quality journalism should be available to everyone, paid for by those who can afford it.

-Help us keep bring these critical stories to light.
 Your support makes all the difference.

-Benjamin Netanyahu reportedly told US president Joe Biden that Israel would respond to the Iranian attack by striking military targets but spare nuclear and oil facilities, suggesting a limited counterstrike to prevent a wider war in the Middle East.
+Benjamin Netanyahu reportedly told US president Joe Biden that Israel would respond to the Iranian attack by striking military targets but sparing nuclear and oil facilities, suggesting a limited counterstrike to prevent a wider war in the Middle East.

 Mr Netanyahu and Mr Biden discussed a potential Israeli response to Iran’s 1 October attack during their first call in over a month last week as the Israeli military expanded its ground invasion into south Lebanon, according to The Wall Street Journal (WSJ).